Verlander exits early, Astros hold on for 3-1 win over O's

 TRAINER’S ROOM

-Orioles: RHP Tyler Wells (left oblique strain) was expected to throw a simulated game either Sunday or Monday, Hyde said.
+Orioles: RHP Tyler Wells (left oblique strain) was expected to throw a simulated game either Sunday or Monday, manager Brandon Hyde said.

 UP NEXT